xasyhack/xasyhack.github.io/README.md

 | **X-Cache: dynamic**  | The response is not suitable for caching |
 | **X-Cache: refresh**  | The cached content was outdated and needed to be refreshed or revalidated. |
 | **Cache-Control**     | Controls how, and for how long, the resource is cached by browsers and intermediate caches.
 Misconfiguration (e.g., `public`) can lead to caching sensitive or poisoned responses. |

+**Mitigation**
+- Cache-Control headers, set with `no-store` abd `private`
+- Configure your CDN settings so that your caching rules don't override the Cache-Control header.
+- CDNs enable protecction
+- Aren't any discrepancies between how the origin server and the cache interpret URL paths

 ### Web cache deception Lab (NEW 2025/09)
 - Exploiting **path mapping** for web cache deception